 Rich in powerful health benefits, ashwagandha is revered among herbs.
 It has been used for centuries to treat a number of conditions, and it is believed to have restorative effects.
-In Sanskrit, ashwagandha literally means the smell of a horse, so named partially because of its pungent odor, and also due to its purported stallion-like ability to increase stamina and strengthen the immune system.
+In Sanskrit, ashwagandha literally means the smell of a horse.
+Such name has been given to this herb partially because of its pungent odor, but also due to its purported stallion-like ability to increase stamina and strengthen the immune system.
 Hailing from the dry regions of India, North Africa, and the Middle East, ashwagandha is an important herb in Ayurvedic medicine.
-It has been shown to greatly support the immune system and brain cells, as well as promote of overall health.
+It has been shown to greatly support the immune system and brain cells as well as promote overall health.

 Ashwagandha Medicinal Properties

 - Ways to use Capsules, Hot infusions/tisanes, Tincture, Powder, Essential oil

 Health Benefits of Ashwagandha